IowaDave/Slow-That-Uno-Down/README.md

 ![ATmega328P Clock Diagram](images/SlowDown_Prescaler.png)<br>
 **Exhibit 1** The ATmega328P Clock schematic

+Read the schematic diagram from the bottom up.

 First, the Crystal Oscillator is selected as the Source Clock.
 This feeds a 16 MHz signal into the System Clock Prescaler.
 The CLKPR register controls what happens inside the Prescaler.

 Arduino IDE by default configures CLKPR to "divide by 1", meaning the 16 MHz incoming signal passes through unchanged into the Clock Control Unit, thence the rest of the system.